 - 1. Any Active member of the Bar may be a voting member of a section and eligible for election to office in the section upon paying the annual dues established by the section.
 Inactive members may not be voting members of sections. - 2.
-If provided for in the section bylaws, any lawyer admitted to the Bar as an Emeritus/Pro Bono member pursuant to APR 8(e), or specially licensed to practice law pursuant to APR 8(d) (educational purposes), APR 8(f) (Foreign House Counsel), or APR 8(g) (Military Lawyer), or authorized to practice as House Counsel pursuant to RPC 5.5(d), may be a voting member of the section and eligible for election to office in the section. - 3.
+If provided for in the section bylaws, any lawyer admitted to the Bar as an Emeritus/Pro Bono member pursuant to APR 8(e), or specially licensed to practice law pursuant to APR 8(d) (educational purposes), APR 8(f) (House Counsel), or APR 8(g) (Military Lawyer), may be a voting member of the section and eligible for election to office in the section. - 3.
 Law students shall be allowed to be nonvoting members of any Section at a standard annual dues amount set by the Board of Governors. - 4.
 Sections may adopt bylaw provisions authorizing inactive members, and others not eligible for section membership as voting members, to be nonvoting members or "subscribers" of the section.